Rakhee06/ethereum-account-browser/README.md

 # Ethereum Account Browser

-This Application lets user to browser any Ethereum account with a valid transaction address and block number.
+This Application lets user to browser any Ethereum account with a valid ethereum address/block number.

 ### Technologies Used
 - [React](https://reactjs.org/)